VladRico/nmap-scripts/README.md

 # nmap-scripts
-useful (maybe ?) script for nmap
+useful (maybe ?) scripts for nmap

 # Content
-docker_daemontcp : Check if port 2375 and 2376 are running docker API instance, and if the API socket is unprotected
+- docker_daemontcp : Check if port 2375 and 2376 are running docker API instance, and if the API socket is unprotected TODO : run exploit if vulnerable